dalealleshouse/zero-to-devops/README.md

 The demo system consists of five separate applications that work together.

-1. NGINX serves a static HTML file to a browser.
+1. NGINX serves a static HTML file to a browser
-1. ASP.NET Core REST API accepts requests from the browser and returns the number of items on the queue as well as the number of items in process.
+1. ASP.NET Core REST API accepts requests from the browser and returns queue stats
 1. RabbitMQ is configured as a standard work queue
-1. Ruby Producer pushes a message with a random number on the queue every second.
+1. Ruby Producer pushes a message with a random number on the queue every second
-1. Java Consumer pulls messages from the queue one at a time and generates Fibonacci numbers in order to simulate CPU bound work.
+1. Java Consumer pulls messages from the queue one at a time and generates Fibonacci numbers in order to simulate CPU bound work

 The first thing to do is get each Dockerized application running in K8s.
 For this, we'll create deployments.
 K8S deployments package *pods* and *replica